 Read More: Your Ideal 3-Day Nantucket Itinerary For A Weekend Getaway

 VISIT THE WHALING MUSEUM

-This small but informative museum gives a glimpse into Nantucket’s past, but also goes into great detail about whaling practices and life on this island.
+The small but informative Whaling Museum gives a glimpse into Nantucket’s past, but also goes into great detail about whaling practices and life on this island.
 Catch an amazing video, see impressive articles and look up to the ceiling to witness a massive 46-foot Sperm Whale Skeleton.

 This museum is minutes from the main pier and located in the middle of Downtown Nantucket.
 See artifacts and understand the history of Nantucket from the people who influenced this island.
+Learn about the sinking of the whale ship, Essex, which served as inspiration for Moby Dick.
 At the end of your visit, head on up to the balcony to see a great view of the harbor and town, it truly is beautiful.